natalie-23-gill/streamlit-cytoscape/README.md

 # st-cytoscape

 A flexible, customizable Streamlit component for interactive graph visualization using Cytoscape.js.
+This project is a fork of [st-link-analysis](https://github.com/AlrasheedA/st-link-analysis) by [@AlrasheedA](https://github.com/AlrasheedA), who developed the bulk of the original component.
+This fork extends the original with additional customization options and bug fixes.

 ## Overview